tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

 wiki](https://wiki.python.org/moin/NewClassVsClassicClass).

 Secondly, we make use of the "magic" method ``__init__``.
-This is used to create an instance of a class. *Classes, objects, instances, what is up with all this terminology?
+This is used to create an instance of a class.

+*Classes, objects, instances, what is up with all this terminology?
 What does it all mean?*

 Okay, let us take a slight detour.
-You can think of classes as molds, for example a plastic bucket that you bring to the beach to make a sand castle.
+You can think of classes as moulds, for example a plastic bucket that you bring to the beach to make a sand castle.
 You fill the bucket with sand and tip it up-side down, pat it on the top and lift it up.
 What remains is a tower made out of sand.
-This sand tower is an "instance" of your bucket "class".
+This sand castle is an "instance" of your bucket "class".
 Finally, the term "object", as in object-oriented programming, tends to be used to refer to classes and instances interchangeably.

 Back to the ``__init__`` method, which is used to initialise an instance of